gtque/k8s_ubuntu_wsl/README.md

 1. edit `/usr/local/bin/k8s_ubuntu_wsl/infrastructure/certs/letsencrypt/k8s/02_cert_manager.yml`
   1. set [your.domain] to a domain you control
 1. `/usr/local/bin/k8s_ubuntu_wsl/infrastructure/certs/letsencrypt/setup.sh`

+## Optional
+Under `k8s_ubuntu_wsl/infrastructure` is a folder called `optional` this contains some third party services you may want running.
+So far this includes: elasticsearch, oracle (not tested completely), and postgresql

 ##### microk8s information
 1. To restart microk8s if your host system is stopped or wsl2 is restarted: